 - Creates a Response Model with the data result of the Operation;

-- Creates a Presenter and gives it the Response Model;
+- Populates the Presenter giving it the Response Model;

 - Returns the Presenter to the Controller;